BoG-Dev-Bootcamp-F23/project1-f23-amrithapramod/README.md

 ## Description
 In this project, you'll be creating a frontend that graphically displays Pokémon information (similiar to a Pokédex).
 To fetch all the necessary information, you'll be working with the [PokeAPI](https://pokeapi.co/docs/v2#pokemon).

-## Setting Up
-- Fork this repository, set the owner to BoG-Dev-Bootcamp-F23, and name it `project1-f23-yourname`
-- Clone the repository onto your local computer
-- Navigate to your new project folder and create your HTML, CSS, and JS files

-# Submission Instructions
-- Create a 0.5-3 minute video walkthrough of your project (include the video link in the README of your project repo)
-- Push all your changes to the remote repository.
-Make sure that the owner is BoG-Dev-Bootcamp-F23 so that we can see the repository! (if you forgot to do this, you can alternatively message Nathan on Slack with the link to your repo)
-- **Due Date:** 10-5-2023

 ## Requirements
 - Must use HTML, CSS, and JS
 - Must contain the specified frontend elements
 - Must use the free PokeAPI
-- Should have at least 20 commits (though not required)

 ## Project Specifications
 **What the end result should look like:**